stubillwhite/haskell-study-group/docs/get-programming-with-haskell-notes.md

 Calling a function with fewer arguments than it accepts is called partial application.
 It results in a function with those arguments in a closure

 # Types

+All types must

+- Begin with an uppercase letter

+## Type annotations

+Type annotations are entirely optional -- the compiler will infer the correct type based on how a symbol is being used.
+However, it's best practice to add type annotations to help humans infer what the code does, and to state your assumptions about the types in the code so the compiler can warn about situations where what you think the code does and what it actually does differ.

+    add :: Int -> Int -> Int                -- Type annotation for a function taking two Ints and returning an Int add a b = a + b                         -- Definition of the function

+If a type is ambiguous then it's possible to clarify the type by post-fixing a type annotation.
+This is most often useful in the REPL where there is no context for the compiler to infer the correct type

+    GHCi> read "6" :: Int
+    6

+    GHCi> read "6" :: Double
+    6.0

+The types for parameters which are higher-order functions can be specified by using braces to group the types:

+    addN :: Int -> (Int -> Int)
+    addN n = (+) n

+    addFive = addN 5
+    addFive 10                              -- 15

+## Type variables

+Type variables are specified using a lowercase letter

+    concat :: List a -> List a -> List a

+The function `concat` takes two lists which may contain items of any type and returns a single list containing items of that type.
+The types must all be the same -- the type variable `a` refers to the same type throughout the signature.

+## Type synonyms

+Type synonyms are simple aliases for existing types

+    type Name = String
+    type AccountNumber = Int

+These are simple ways to attach semantics to your data.

+## Union types

+Union types are types which can refer to one or

+    data Sex = Male | Female

+The type definition creates two constructors (`Male` and `Female`) for creating instances of the `Sex` type.

+## Record types

+Record types are structures composed of other types.

+    data Person = Person { name :: Name
+                         , sex :: Sex
+                         , accountNumber: AccountNumber }

 ## Tuples